 Eligibility & Schedule

-The Alwin Cassens, Jr. Memorial Fund in Architecture is open to all Carnegie Mellon Architecture students involved in academic pursuits related to public interest design.
+The Alwin Cassens, Jr. Memorial Fund in Architecture is open to all Carnegie Mellon Architecture students (undergraduate, master's and PhD) involved in academic pursuits related to public interest design.

 Award Recipients